4-H in Fairfield County is the youth component of the University of Connecticut Cooperative Extension System.

 • The 4-H Development Committee reviews, advises and helps formulate all county 4-H policies, programs and procedures.
 They select recipients for County Awards, hold appropriate fund raising events; and provide financial support for members and leaders to attend 4-H activities (conferences, camps, etc.).

-• The 4-H Benefit Horse Show Committee organizes two horse show per year.
+• The 4-H Benefit Horse Show Committee organizes one horse show per year.
 Proceeds from these shows support our programs throughout the year.

-The above committees meet monthly.
-They share the same goals — to design, conduct and evaluate well-balanced and fun 4-H programs for youth in Fairfield County.
+The Development Committee meets monthly.
+The goals are– to design, conduct and evaluate well-balanced and fun 4-H programs for youth in Fairfield County.
 These committees also provide needs assessment and program and event planning.

 Additionally, there are several program committees.
-These committees meet on a as needed basis.
+These committees meet on an as needed basis.

 The main goal of these committees is to develop, conduct and evaluate specific activities for members and leaders.
-Because 4-H is “kid driven and adult facilitated”, program committees may vary from year to year.
+Because 4-H is “youth driven and adult facilitated”, program committees may vary from year to year.
 Several committees are organized every year.
-They are: Fairfield COnmty 4-H Fair; Public Speaking Programs; 4-H Night at the Grange; and Silly Over Science Day.
+They are: Fairfield County 4-H Fair; Public Speaking Programs; 4-H Recognition Night; and 4-H Dog Show.

 To view our yearly calendar — click here (coming soon)